Kenya Strengthens Rice Research Capacity Through Training on Early Generation Seed Production and Digital Breeding Tools

 A Major Step Forward for CGIAR Network Breeding and RTB Crops

-The International Potato Center (CIP) has taken a major step forward in digital innovation for crop improvement by starting the integration of its potato and sweet potato breeding data management into the Enterprise Breeding System (EBS).
-This milestone marks a breakthrough for both CIP and the Roots, Tubers, and Bananas (RTB) community, as these become the first RTB crops to be fully managed within EBS.
+The International Potato Center (CIP) is about to make a significant leap forward in digital innovation for crop improvement with the implementation of its potato and sweet potato breeding data management into Enterprise Breeding System (EBS).
+This process of transition will be a significant step for both CIP and the Roots, Tubers, and Bananas (RTB) community as the first RTB crops on track to be fully managed within EBS.

-This transition reflects meaningful progress toward CGIAR’s Breeding for Tomorrow (B4T) vision of networked and data-driven breeding, enhancing collaboration, efficiency, and transparency across programs and partners dedicated to developing climate-resilient, farmer and consumer-preferred varieties.
+The change represents an important step toward CGIAR’s vision for Breeding for Tomorrow (B4T), a networked and data-driven breeding approach that leads to improved future collaboration, efficiency, and transparency among programs and partners developing climate-resilient, farmer- and consumer-preferred varieties.

 Joining the EBS community marks an important evolution for CIP’s potato and sweet potato breeding—harmonizing data stewardship across CGIAR.
 It expands genomics- and data-enabled decision-making, accelerating the development of climate-resilient, farmer and consumer-preferred varieties.
 Our early-2025 pilot with the EBS team at CIP HQ in Lima already validated key workflows and fine-tuned configurations for a smooth onboarding.